burakayy7/blog/_posts/2024-02-01-Autocorrelation, Moving Average, & More.md

 k = (m - 1)/2
 $$

-This is known as averaging withtin k periods.
+This is known as averaging within k periods.
 And this is okay when m is odd but not when m is even (can you see why?).
 The short answer is because then k becomes a fraction and so when you try to get the average from -k to k, there becomes some difficulties in getting the exact value in code.

 So, as a solution, we will take the second-order moving average (2-MA):